yast/rubocop-yast/README.md

 ### Prerequisites

 For development you need some extra development gems.
 The best way is to install them with [Bundler](http://bundler.io/).
-To avoid a possible collision with system gems it is recommended to install the gems into a local subdirectory using
+To avoid a possible collision with system gems (esp.
+RSpec, Yast still uses version 2.14 while rubocop-yast uses 3.1) it is recommended to install the gems into a local subdirectory using:

 ```shell
 bundle install --path vendor/bundle